drduh/YubiKey-Guide/README.md

 The latter one may be more insecure as raw socket is just forwarded (not like `S.gpg-agent.extra` with only limited functionality; if `ForwardAgent` implemented by OpenSSH is just forwarding the raw socket, then they are insecure to the same degree).
 But for the latter one, one convenience is that one may forward once and use this agent everywhere in the remote.
 So again, proceed with caution!

 For example, `tmux` does not have some environment variables like `$SSH_AUTH_SOCK` when you ssh into remote and attach an old `tmux` session.
-In this case if you use `ForwardAgent`, you need to find the socket manually and `export SSH_AUTH_SOCK=/tmp/ssh-agent-xxx/xxxx.socket` for each shell.
+In this case if you use `ForwardAgent`, you need to find the socket and `export SSH_AUTH_SOCK=/tmp/ssh-agent-xxx/xxxx.socket` for each shell.
 But with `S.gpg-agent.ssh` in fixed place, one can just use it as ssh-agent in their shell rc file.

 ### Use ssh-agent